DeterminateSystems/macos-ephemeral/README.md

 1. Select the `Code` profile tab
 1. Click the code text box
 1. Paste the contents of `install-nix-fetcher.sh` into the box
-1. Edit the last line to use your buildkite token and your tailscale token.
 1. Click the checkmark in the top right of the Code Edit window
 1. Select the `Execution Settings` profile tab
 1. For `Execute Command` select `Only based on schedule or events`